On the Efficiency of Classical and Quantum Secure Function Evaluation: Reduction of OT to String Commitments

 We modify the protocol from \cite{BBCS92} by grouping the $m$ pairs of values into $\kappa$ blocks of size $b := m / \kappa$.
 We let Bob commit to the blocks of $b$ pairs of values at once.
 The subset $\mT$ is now of size $\alpha \kappa$, and defines the blocks to be opened by Bob.
 If Bob is able to open all commitments in $\mT$ correctly, then the state of the protocol must be close in a certain sense to the state that would result from correctly measuring all qubits.
 Since we consider security in the malicious model, a dishonest player may abort the protocol by not sending any message.
 A possibility to handle this would be to include a special output \texttt{aborted} to the definition of the primitive.
 Here, we take the following, different approach, which is also used, for example, in~\cite{KoWeWu09}: Whenever a player does not send a (well-formed) message, the other player assumes that a fixed default message as, for example, the all-zero string has been sent.
 Note that our protocol is different from the protocols analyzed in~\cite{DFLSS09,BF09}.
 Besides replacing the bit commitments by strings commitments, Alice outputs two random strings if Bob aborts in the commitment or in the check step.
 This allows us to implement an ideal OT functionality that does not have a special output \texttt{aborted}.

 We only need to estimate the error probability of the classical sampling strategy that corresponds to the new checking procedure of Alice and apply the result from \cite{BF09}.
-We need the following sampling result, which follows from Lemma 5.5 in \cite{BabHay05} and Hoeffding's inequality \cite{Hoeffd63}.
+We need the following sampling result, which follows from the inequalities in \cite{Hoeffd63} (the proof is given in Appendix \ref{app:lemmas}).

 \begin{lemma} Let $\alpha \in [0,\frac12]$.
 Let $y = (y_1, \dots y_m)$ be a bit string of length $m := b \kappa$ that we group into $\kappa$ blocks of size $b$.
-Let $t$ be a random subset of $[\kappa]$ of size $\alpha \kappa$, $\mT$ the corresponding set of bits in $[m]$ and $\bar \mT$ the complement of $\mT$.
+Let $\mT^*$ be a random subset of $[\kappa]$ of size $\alpha \kappa$, $\mT$ the corresponding set of bits in $[m]$ and $\bar \mT$ the complement of $\mT$.
 Let $\mT'$ be a random subset of $\mT$, where every element is chosen to be in $\mT'$ with probability $\frac12$, independently of everything else.
 We have for any $\delta > 0$

-where $\eps := 3 \exp(- (1/2 - \eps) \alpha \kappa \delta^2 / 8$. \end{lemma}
+where $\eps := 3 \exp(- (1/2 - \eps) \alpha \kappa \delta^2 /2)$. \end{lemma}

 \begin{lemma}[Security for Alice] Let $Z_0$ and $Z_1$ be the strings from $\{0,1\}^k$ output by Alice.
 Then there exists a binary $C$ such that for any $\eps,\delta > 0$ the following upper bound on the distance from uniform of $Z_{1-C}$ with respect to $Z_C$ and Bob's system holds: